trevordbunch/cis411_lab0/labreports/LAB_mitchdifante.md

 # Step 2: Clone your forked repository from the command line
 - My local file directory is... cis411_lab1_CI
 - The command to navigate to the directory when I open up the command line is...
+Done through GitHub Desktop.
 # Step 3: Run the application locally
 - My GraphQL response from adding myself as an account on the test project
 ``` json